 Nothing contained in this article shall excuse Consultant from proceeding with the prosecution of the Work in accordance with this Agreement.

 ARTICLE 10.
 TERMINATION .
 Company may terminate this Agreement at any time without cause prior to its completion by sending to Consultant written notice of such termination.
-Upon such termination, Company will pay to Consultant in full satisfaction and discharge of all liabilities and obligations owed to Consultant, an equitable amount for all Work satisfactorily performed by Consultant as of the date of termination, excluding anticipated profits on work not yet performed.
+Upon such termination, Company will pay to Consultant in full satisfaction and discharge of all liabilities and obligations owed to Consultant as a result of the termination, the amount for all Work performed by Consultant as of the date of termination in accordance with the Work, excluding anticipated profits on work not yet performed.

 ARTICLE 11.
 SUSPENSION OF WORK .
 Company may, by written notice, direct Consultant to suspend performance of any or all of the Work for a specified period of time.
 If such suspension is not occasioned by the fault or negligence of Consultant, this Agreement may be supplemented to compensate Consultant for extra costs incurred due to said suspension, provided that any claim for adjustment is supported by appropriate cost documentation and asserted within twenty (20) days after the date Company issues an order for resumption of the Work.
 Upon receipt of such notice to suspend Work, Consultant shall (i) discontinue Work, (ii) place no further orders or subcontracts, (iii) suspend all orders and subcontracts, (iv) protect and maintain the Work, and (v) otherwise mitigate Company's costs and liabilities for those areas of Work suspended.